raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 each operation that entails a change to the group state (with the exception of the self remove operation) require the sender to perform a commit, where the semantics of the operation are reflected as proposals by value.
-For example, the commit in the AddUsersRequest must only contain Add proposals.
+For example, the commit in the AddClientsRequest must only contain Add proposals.

 If a client receives a valid standalone proposal, it MUST store it and verify that the next commit includes said proposal.